 There’s an excellent book on setting boundaries by Dr. Henry Cloud called Boundaries: When to Say Yes, How to Say No to Take Control of Your Life.
 If you struggle with setting boundaries.
 Or if you have issues not enabling the traits of a negative toxic person, I highly recommend you get that book!

-How do you deal with a negative person?
+How do you deal with someone who is always negative?

-Anyone can make a choice at ANY time to behave differently, change destructive habits, get in shape, etc. Failure CAN Inspire Us to Greatness!
+Anyone can make a choice at ANY time to behave differently, change destructive habits, get in shape, etc. Failure CAN Inspire Us to Greatness (click to read how on my site).

 However, just because anyone can change their toxic person traits doesn’t mean they WILL change.